dotnet/orleans/Step-by-step-Tutorials/Front-Ends-for-Orleans-Services.md

 Now let's test the application.

-Build the project, and start the local silo.

-Set the ASP.NET application as the startup project, and run the project.
+Build the project.
+Set the ASP.NET application and the silo host project as the startup projects, and run them.

 If you navigate to the API URL (the number may be different on your project)...